Thinking about getting a golden retriever?

 Reason #9: Golden retrievers are not huge barkers

-Goldens are mild to medium barkers.
+Goldens are moderate barkers.

 They may bark to let you know someone is creeping around outside, but they’re confident dogs, not little yappy things that feel the need to bark at every little thing.